brugal/wolfcamql/README-wolfcam.txt

 * cg_buzzerSound  end of game buzz sound (same as quakelive)

-* cg_drawCrosshairTeammateHealth*

-* cg_drawCrosshairNames 2  to only show names for teammates

 * cg_spawnArmorTime  new spawn armor shader for spawn protected players, default 500

 * r_forceMap